ejentoai/Quickstart-Template/README.md

 **Problem**: "Configuration Validation Failed"
 - ✅ Check that all environment variables are set correctly
 - ✅ Verify your API credentials are valid
-- ✅ Ensure Ejento Access Token is not expired (It expires every 7 Days)
+- ✅ Ensure Ejento Access Token is not expired (It expires every 7 Days).
+Refer this [Guide](https://api.ejento.ai/getting-started-with-authentication) to generate a new one.
 - ✅ Ensure the API endpoint is accessible from your server
 - ✅ Check server logs for detailed error messages
 - ✅ Restart the server after updating environment variables